ABOUT THE BAIL FUND:

 Posting Bail

 Once a bail posting has been scheduled, Bail Fund staff or volunteers pay the bail according to the specific requirements of the jail in question.
-This process can take between 2-6 hours, depending on the timeliness of the Bail Commissioner and the Jail or Prison.
-Once the bail is processed, the person is free to leave (unless we are posting bail for someone with a warrant and/or other holds) and with some notice and information, the Bail Fund can assist with transportation as needed.
+The process of bailing can take between 2-6 hours, depending on the timeliness of the Bail Commissioner and the Jail or Prison.
+Once the bail is processed, the person is free to leave (unless we are posting bail for someone with a hold) and with some notice and information, the Bail Fund can assist with transportation as needed.

 Pending Trial